Should quantum theory change in the light of gravity?: Unitarity and quantum mechanics

-It is often repeated that quantum mechanics \emph{needs} to be unitary because one needs a coherent probability interpretation.
-What we shall show here is that one can consistently define experimental probabilities as outcomes of measurements without reference to unitary evolution at all.
-This is accomplished in the Heisenberg picture.
-Let $A$ denote an observable at time $t=0$ and $U(t) = \exp^{- iHt}$ be the unitary evolution operator.
-Clearly the spectrum of $A$ is the same as that of $A(t) = U(-t)AU(t)$ and the orthogonal projector on the subspace of eigenvalue $\lambda$ evolves as Denote by $\Psi$ the initial state, then the probability that at time $t$ we measure for the observable $A$ the eigenvalue $\lambda$ is given by This can be extended to an arbitrary number of arguments: the probability that $O$ is measured to be $\mu$ at time $s$ given that $A$ was measured to be $\lambda$ at time $t$ is given by One simply notices that all above probabilities are (a) well defined in the sense that they sum up to one if all alternatives are taken into account and (b) their expression does not require the evolution operator $U(t)$, all that is needed are time dependent operators.
-Of course unitarity serves also other purposes, one of which we spoke about before, such as the preservation of the commutation relations in time.
+This can be extended to an arbitrary number of arguments: the probability that $O$ is measured to be $\mu$ at time $s$ given that $A$ was measured to be $\lambda$ at time $t$ is given by

+One simply notices that all above probabilities are (a) well defined in the sense that they sum up to one if all alternatives are taken into account and (b) their expression does not require the evolution operator $U(t)$, all that is needed are time dependent operators.
+Of course unitarity serves also other purposes, one of which we spoke about before, such as the preservation of the commutation rela- tions in time.
 So, one needs to study what will happen to those in a nonunitary quantum theory.